Background pattern

 1. What is Novidol and what is it used for

-Novidol is presented in gel form for topical use.
-This medication belongs to the group of topical anti-inflammatory agents.
+Novidol is presented in the form of a gel for cutaneous use.
+This medication belongs to the group of topical anti-inflammatory drugs.

-This medication is indicated in adults and adolescents aged 12 years and above for the local relief of mild and occasional pain and inflammation caused by: small bruises, blows, strains, torticollis or other contractures, back pain (lumbalgias) or mild sprains resulting from a twist.
+This medication is indicated in adults and adolescents from 12 years of age for the local relief of pain and mild and occasional inflammation caused by: minor bruises, blows, sprains, torticollis, or other contractures, back pain (lumbalgias), or mild sprains caused as a consequence of a twist.

 2. What you need to know before starting to use Novidol